-My lowly position in the hierarchy of cultural luminaries and lack of celebrity status, dictates that this biography is in fact an autobiography.
-Not that I’m complaining, on the contrary, for within anonymity lies the seed of contentment.
+My lowly position in the hierarchy of cultural luminaries and a lack of celebrity status, dictates that this biography is in fact an autobiography.
+Not that I’m complaining, on the contrary.
+Within anonymity lies the seed of contentment.
 However; I will endeavour not to eulogise too much, or judge by inference those I’ve met along the way.

 The Early Years

-Life began on the 12th of July 1962, in St. Lukes hospital, Huddersfield: The second child, and only son, of Donald and Glenys.
+Life began on the 12th of July 1962, in St. Lukes hospital, Huddersfield.
+The second child, and only son, of Donald and Glenys.
 Donald was a humble lathe operator working for one of the town’s largest employers, David Brown Tractors of Meltham.
-A routine telephone call from the hospital to the works informed him of my arrival.
-The birth of my sister Julie, three years earlier, was a joy and the arrival of a son would make the family complete.
-Donald could groom his lad for sporting success, impart a lifetime of knowledge onto his young protégé and relish in his sons athleticism.
-Unfortunately, his aspirations could never be realised.
-Young Craig was not a, ‘normal’ lad.
-He was born with congenital feet deformities: I cannot imagine a crueller phone call.
+A routine telephone call from the hospital to the engineering works informed Donald of my arrival.
+The birth of my sister, Julie, three years earlier, was a joy and the arrival of a son would make the family complete.
+Donald could groom his lad for sporting success, impart a lifetime of knowledge onto his young protégé, and relish in his son’s athleticism.
+Unfortunately, his aspirations would never be realised.
+Young Craig was not a ‘normal’ lad.
+He’d been born with congenital feet deformities.
+I cannot imagine a crueller phone call.

 My first birthday brought a gift that would change my life forever.
-Not a cuddly toy from mum and dad, or a silver plated trinket from friends or relatives.
-No, this life changing gift was a marvel of modern manufacturing.
-Produced by J. E. Hanger and Co. of London, a unique product that gave me what the Vespa had given the youth of the ’50s - freedom and independence.
-As you can see from the photo, my first shoe wasn’t quite as stylish as the Italian built scooter but from now on, Master Briggs was on the move and nothing would hold him back.
+Not a cuddly toy from Mum and Dad, or a silver-plated trinket from friends or relatives.
+No, this life-changing gift was a marvel of modern manufacturing, produced by J. E. Hanger and Co. of London.
+This bespoke product gave me what the Vespa gave the youth of the 50s, freedom and independence.
+My very first shoe.
+It wasn’t quite as stylish as the Italian built scooter but from that point on, Master Briggs was on the move and nothing would hold him back.

-Over the next five years a series of surgical procedures, by my childhood hero Doctor Annan, changed the way I moved.
-Thankfully, early recollections are few and far between but I’m sure these infant experiences must surely have coloured my future life.
-In the 1960’s bedside NHS visits were restricted to one person for one hour per day.
-The anguish of a young mother listening to the tortured screams of her young son begging her to stay must have been horrific – it wasn’t much fun for me either.
+Over the next five years, by my childhood hero Doctor Annan, completed a series of surgical procedures which changed the way I moved.
+Thankfully, early recollections are few and far between but I’m sure these infant experiences influenced my future.
+In the 1960s bedside NHS visits were restricted to one person for one hour per day.
+The anguish of a young mother listening to the tortured screams of her young son, begging her to stay must have been horrific, and it wasn’t much fun for me either.

-My peers and I were government guinea pigs for their radical new system of comprehensive education.
-We sat an 11+ exam just like generations before us but the prize for success was no longer educational segregation – high school or secondary school, such elitist institutions were abandoned in favour of a one school fits all system.
-It came as a great surprise to everyone, including me, when my exam result placed me into the top band of this new system, but not for long.
-By the end of the first year my lazy attitude saw me banished to the intermediate band and separated from all my friends.
-This just wouldn’t do.
-For the first three months of my second year I dedicated myself to reversing this deserved decision.
-In the term end exams my determination and single-mindedness put me top of the class in every single subject, all except PE of course.
-Realising their mistake I was quickly reunited with my friends.
-This was the first and last time I academically excelled.
+My peers and I were government guinea pigs for a radically new system of comprehensive education.
+We sat an eleven plus exam like generations before us but the prize was no longer educational segregation.
+The elitist institution of high schools was abandoned in favour of a one school fits all system.
+It came as a great surprise to everyone, including me, that my exam result placed me in the top tier of this new system, but not for long.
+By the end of the first year my lazy attitude saw me banished to a lower tier and separated from all my friends.
+For the first ever, education grabbed my attention.
+I spent the next three months dedicating myself to reversing that decision.
+By Christmas, my determination and single-mindedness saw me re-join my mates in the top tier.
+That was the first, and final time I excelled in academia.

-If my O’ level tally was disappointing, my A’ level results were pitiful: due in part to a perforated appendix suffered two months before my finals but if truth be known, I’d had my fill of education.
+If my O’ level tally was disappointing, my A’ level results were pitiful; due in part to a perforated appendix two months before my final exams, but if truth be known, I’d had my fill of education.

-In May 1980 I left college and entered the employment market.
-Thatcher was busy dismantling British industry and unemployment was running at a post war record high.
-I signed on and spent the summer lounging around the house watching the Wimbledon finals on telly.
-Parental pressure to get off my backside and find work intensified over the summer.
-In September, during one of my many visits to the job centre a notice caught my eye, ‘Wanted trainee retail managers’.
-The idea of becoming a manager sounded quite appealing so I applied.
+In May 1980, I left college and entered the employment market.
+Thatcher was busy dismantling British industry and unemployment was running at a record post-war high.
+I signed on the dole and spent the summer lounging around the house watching the Wimbledon finals on telly.
+Parental pressure to find work intensified over the summer.
+In September, during one of my many visits to the job centre, a notice caught my eye, ‘Wanted trainee retail managers’.
+The idea of becoming a manager sounded appealing, so I applied.

-There were 560 applicants chasing 6 places.
-I pleaded my case and found myself one of the lucky half dozen.
-After a two week training course in the seaside town of Southport, I passed with honours achieving the rank of assistant manager.
-When asked where I would like to apply my new found retail skills, I chose London – the city paved with gold.
+Five hundred and sixty applicants chased six positions.
+I pleaded my case and became one of the lucky half a dozen.
+After a two-week training course, in the seaside town of Southport, I passed with honours and the rank of assistant manager.
+When asked where I’d like to ply my new-found retail skills, I opted for London.
+A city paved with gold.

 I left Huddersfield a naïve child and returned three and a half years later a wiser and more mature young man.
 A brief period of letting my hair down followed, catching up for lost time and lost youth.
-During these wild and hedonistic few months I won the greatest prize in life - love.
-After weeks of persistent pestering, the weekend barmaid at my local pub finally agreed to a date, a date that changed my life.
-Enter Melanie, the young and beautiful barmaid who became my wife, my best friend and my unwavering support.
+During these wild and hedonistic months, I won the greatest prize in life, love.
+After weeks of persistent pestering, I persuaded the barmaid at my local pub finally to accompany on a date that would change my life for ever.
+That beautiful young barmaid was Melanie.

-They called us financial consultants; I suppose it sounds better than desperate insurance salesmen.
+The job title was financial consultants which sounds a whole lot better than desperate insurance salesmen.
 Life was hard and the insurance industry was ruthless.
-Trying to sell a product that nobody really wants, for a relentless monthly outlay and which the policy holder will never see the benefits, is not easy.
+Trying to sell a product that nobody really wants and for which the policy holder will never see the benefits, is not easy.
 Unlike most, I managed to survive and picked up some hard but valuable lessons along the way.

-Finally, I had found my true vocation in life.
-We were losing money hand over fist; the bank had taken a second charge on the houses of all four partners as security against a tiny overdraft and the funds raised by the new partners was instantly swallowed up in a black hole of debt.
+Finally, I’d found my true vocation in life.
+The business losing money hand over fist and the bank had taken a second charge on the houses of all four partners as security against a tiny overdraft.
+The funds raised by the new partners was instantly swallowed up in a black hole of debt.
 Could things get any worse?
-Not until the bank called in the overdraft.
-Whilst others worried about our impending doom, I applied myself to resolving the problem: the expression, ‘ducking and diving’ springs to mind.
+Weeks later the bank called in the overdraft.
+Whilst others worried about our impending doom, I applied myself to resolving the problem.
+The expression, ‘ducking and diving’ springs to mind.
 We weathered the storm but casualties were high.
-After 13 years of blood, sweat and holding back the tears, I ended up owning and running a modestly successful little business.
-Later that year a chance remark made to the company accountant led to discussions about a buyout, the opportunity to realise my dream finally presented itself.
+After thirteen years of blood, sweat, and holding back the tears, I ended up owning and running a modestly successful little business.
+Later that year a chance remark to the company accountant led to discussions about a buyout, the opportunity to realise my dream had finally presented itself.

 Journey to a Dream

 On the 6th of May 2002, with the car laden to capacity, we set off for Galicia in the northwest corner of Spain.
-The contrast between our lives in England and our new life here couldn’t have been greater.
-We had leapt into the unknown and in our wildest dreams could not have imagined the rewards.
+The contrast between our lives in England and our new life there couldn’t have been greater.
+We’d taken a leap into the unknown and in our wildest dreams could not have imagined the rewards.
 Our new life wasn’t without its challenges but we met them together and gradually settled in to our new surroundings.